msuperdock/vim-agda/README.md

 ## Alternatives

-This plugin draws heavily on ideas & code from each of the following plugins.
+This plugin draws on ideas & code from each of the following plugins.
+Here's a
-Here's a comparison:
+comparison:

 [derekelkins/agda-vim](https://github.com/derekelkins/agda-vim)